assitburn/Color-theme/README.md

-# Theme Plugin for Adobe Photoshop (Vanilla API 2) Version 22.5.0
+# Photoshop Plugin to change the Color-Theme (Vanilla)

-This plugin is for showing how to change the Photoshop Theme by clicking an icon.
+Change the Color-Themes easyly.

 ## Loading in Photoshop